Achievable logoAchievable logo

 a(.25)+r(.1)

-The ratio of Rhea to Asia would then be 2 to 1.
+So the ratio of Rhea to Asia is 1 to 2.

-A common method to help solve mixture problems involves using the weighted average equation.
-Feel free to revisit the “mean, median, mode, and range” chapter to review weighted averages!
-Try using your knowledge of weighted averages to solve the problem below.
+A common method for mixture problems is the weighted average equation.
+(If you want a refresher, revisit the “mean, median, mode, and range” chapter.)
+Use weighted averages to solve the problem below.

 A very hot mixture consists of three solutions, each containing a specific concentration of a melted rare metal.